Backbone-Stories/website/_chapters/subversion.md

 Standing next to him now I hear the warmth in his voice and know his smile is slowly growing as he rolls around the words with delight in his mind.
 I want to live here with him.
 Among these pages regardless of the danger.

 In the stillness a shadow on the wall glances off one of the puddles near us.
 Immediately my father grabs my arm and shifts me behind him.
 Without looking down he pulls a long metal tool from his tool bag and turns up our suit lights.
 Cutting back into the dark corners on the far side where shelves remain sagging - the light catches eyes.
 Iridescent.
 Terror escapes me as a scream that my father cuts short, grabbing me, “stay behind me and move with me slowly.”
 The open archway back into the main entrance and outside is almost cut off as the creature moves between us and the exit.
-I see my father’s grip tighten on the tool now turned weapon as the shadows slip off the dark furred canine, something likely bred from one of the pets from Earth.
+I see my father’s grip tighten on the tool now turned weapon as the shadows slip off the dark-furred canine, something likely bred from one of the pets from Earth.
 Its fangs are sharp enough to rip our haz-suits.
 My father moves us back along the wall I entered, the legends to my back.
 As we move down the rows of still standing shelves it keeps pace from the center of the room glaring between the stacks back at us.
 Just before the archway is a circular desk and as we pass the last shelf the animal lunges from floor, splashing, to the desk, claws craving against the surface, and at us.
 The swing of the tool meets it in midair, a singular muted tone and a yelp.
 My father shoves me back as he turns his full weight into the next swing and I hear the squish of the dense tone again.
 No more cries from the animal.

 When my father turns back to me I see almost the same crazed eyes I saw earlier across the room but from a man covered in red streaks over the once clear mask.